harrybaines/Blink3/README.md

-# BlinkStick-Client
+# Blink3

-This repository contains my custom made BlinkStick client application.
+This repository contains my custom made, Blink3 application.
 Currently, the application only compiles through Terminal/Command Prompt.
 The app is in a very early stage of development.

-UPDATE: - Now works with the BlinkStick module in the terminal/command prompt and flashes once a colour has been selected
+UPDATE: - Tkinter GUI functionality implemented, can choose any desired colour to use on the BlinkStick

 Note: BlinkStick firmware will be required for this program to work, so please visit https://www.blinkstick.com to download relevant software before use.
 This program has been specifcally designed for Python3.